Ever since the dawn of our species, we’ve told stories.

 I believe a big part of this “magic” happens because the team is able to develop empathy with the persona through the open nature of a user story.
-That understanding then helps drive decisions and solutions that will satisfy the end user–one of the main characters in the play.
+That understanding then helps drive decisions and solutions that will satisfy the end-user – one of the main characters in the play.

 User Story Mapping

 Jeff Patton provided a way for agile development teams to tie user stories together in the form of a visual illustration: the user story map.
-This view of the customers’ journey through a product helps the team see the full narrative as well as to stay in tune with their end users.
+This view of the customers’ journey through a product helps the team see the full narrative as well as to stay in tune with their end-users.

-As on any jaunt, a well-crafted map will help ensure a pleasant trip for all, perhaps with a little bit of adventure, a lot of reward, but definitely without any ordeal or descent into the underworld (unless of course your dev team is working on the re-release of Tomb Raider).
+As on any jaunt, a well-crafted map will help ensure a pleasant trip for all, perhaps with a little bit of adventure, a lot of rewards, but definitely without any ordeal or descent into the underworld (unless of course your dev team is working on the re-release of Tomb Raider).